 We encourage our children to actively take part in democratic activities throughout the school.
 Each class has two annually democratically elected school councillors, who form part of the School Council which meet regularly throughout the school year.

 In Year 6, pupils are nominated by staff to become Head Boy and Girl.
-Children in Key Stage 2 are also given the opportunity to visit the council house in Birmingham and own local MP, Gisela Stuart, also visits school and brings their role to life through a question and answer session with Year Six pupils and our school council.
+Children in Key Stage 2 are also given the opportunity to visit the council house in Birmingham and our own local MP, Preet Gill, also visits school and brings their role to life through a question and answer session with Year Six pupils and our school council.

 Democracy is also taught in the curriculum, in our themed approach to both world and British history.

 Pupils’ opinions are highly valued at St. Mary’s School and their views and ideas are sought via their school councillor.
 There is a strong ethos of pupils volunteering in and out of school time, whether altar serving, being a Year Six prefect, or reading at class and school masses.